tvvoty/GSHG/README.md

 .

 3).
 You will put your keys and definitions into the "list.txt" file.
-There are already three entries in the file provided for reference which you should delete, but in general - you put in a word, then the word delimiter, then the definition and then the entry delimiter, with default delimiters would look like this:
+There are already 4 entries in the file provided for reference, which you should delete, but in general - you put in a word, then the word delimiter, then the definition and then the entry delimiter, with default delimiters would look like this:

 A word #$# a long definition $#$

+However, don't put end delimiter after the last definition, it's gonna break it.
+So the last entry should look like this: A word #$# a long definition

 The white space after the word and before the definition will be automatically removed so you can safely have them for the sake of readability (e.g. you dont have to do that: A word#$# a long definition$#$)
 .